o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 $ cdk deploy -c upload-with-support-stack=true -c create_game_session_queue=true --all
 ```

-## Update CDK Application
+## Update the AWS CDK application

-To update the existing CDK application re-run the exact same commands you used to synthesize and deploy the application.
+To update the existing AWS CDK application, re-run the same commands that you used to synthesize and deploy the application.

-## Destroy CDK Application
+## Destroy the AWS CDK application

-To destroy all of the AWS resources deployed by the CDK application which uses an existing GameLift build, run the following CLI command:
+To destroy all of the AWS resources that the AWS CDK application (which uses an existing GameLift build) deployed, run the following CLI command:

 ```cmd
 $ cdk destroy